sdcaulley/guessing-game/README.md

 There is also a guess my number game at the end.

 The javascript for the questions and game are now in a separate .js file.

+The javascript for the questions and number game are now in functions.